babulalala/BAssistant2/agile/epic-02-Meta_List_feature/requirement.md

   * **Required**: No

 ## Requirements
+### Meta data can be displayed on grid
+* **US-201806200007**
+* There is a grid with all fields as columns.
+* Currently we don't add any feature like sort, search etc. for columns.
+* There is check box including select all for rows.
+This column is always at the beginning of row.
+* All meta data will be listed in grid ordered by **Data Name** by default.

 ### User can add new meta data
+* **US-201806200008**
 * There is Add button on action bar.
 When user clicks it an empty row will append on the end of the grid.
 * Once user mouse focuses on the input field, he can fill out the values.
 * Once user mouse unfocuses from the input field the value will be validated.